+Your child needs your encouragement to develop her own inner compass.
 Respect her feelings about others.
 If she feels uncomfortable letting Uncle Herman hug her, teach her to shake hands.
-When a preschooler refuses a repeat playdate with a playground acquaintance, listen to why, try to assist her in problem solving, but by all means let her make the decisions about who she plays with.
+When a preschooler refuses a repeat playdate with a playground acquaintance, listen to why, and try to assist her in problem solving, but by all means let her make the decisions about who she plays with.
 Affirm her ability to trust her own feelings, including discomfort she can't really identify.
-Children need to make their own decisions about relationships from an early age.
+Children need to make their own decisions about what feels safe to them, from an early age.

 14. Model talking about the hard things.

 Every child has issues that he or she is afraid to discuss.
-And those are the issues where she most needs your support and guidance.
+And those are the issues where they most need your support and guidance.
 Of course, you first need to overcome your own discomfort with the issue.
-Start by not feeling guilty, and see “Talking with your kids: How to Have the Tough Conversations”.
+Start by not feeling guilty, and see “Talking with your kids: How to Have the Tough Conversations.”

 You also need regular times when your child can bring up what’s bothering him.
-One great way is to have a few quiet minutes at bedtime in the dark, when you ask kids about their day.
+One great way is to have a few quiet minutes at bedtime after lights out, when you ask kids about their day.
 What was great?
 What was hard?
 It's amazing how the combination of dark and impending bedtime often stimulates reserved children to open up.

 Margot Sunderland's book gives you the science behind your baby's developing brain, including how calming your baby helps his nervous system develop optimally.

-Dr. John Gottman (with Joan DeClaire) wrote the definitive book on raising Emotionally Intelligent kids.
-An immensely readable book with all the science behind good parenting.
+Dr. John Gottman (with Joan DeClaire) wrote the definitive book on raising Emotionally Intelligent kids, best for when kids are preschoolers and up.
+An immensely readable book with all the science behind emotion-coaching.
 Gottman is the brilliant researcher who found that he can predict divorces based on the 5 to 1 ratio of positive to negative interactions.
-Now he's observing parents and kids, and telling us what works and what doesn't.
+In this book, he shares his longitudinal observations of parents and kids, and telling us what works and what doesn't.